jlebon/textern/README.md

 - the native application, which handles text editor launching and monitoring.

-The native application currently only supports Linux with Python 3.5.
+The native application currently supports Linux or macOS with Python 3.5.
 Patches to add support for other platforms are welcome!